MrConneDome/SynthesisProject/bag_link/readme.txt

 4. Open Anaconda Prompt.
 5. cd to the directory where you've placed the files
 6. Run the following command: PDAL pipeline bag_pipeline.json

+Known issue: BAG-ids are appended to the .las as floats.
+This is due to a PDAL limitation when adding a new dimension.